joshdabosh/writeups/2020-RedpwnCTF/pwn/Skywriting.md

 After that, I leaked libc.
 It turns out there is a libc pointer which I leaked with 151 "A"s and a newline.
 Then I calculated the libc base using an offset I found in GDB, allowing me to ret2libc.

-Finally, I overwrote the base pointer (ebp) with a ROP chain which eventually calls system, and also kept the canary unmodified using the leaked canary.
+Finally, I overwrote the saved instruction pointer with a ROP chain which eventually calls system, and also kept the canary unmodified using the leaked canary.

-On the last iteration, I exited so RBP gets returned to.
+On the last iteration, I exited out of the loop.
 So I sent the string to get strcmp to return 0, `notflag{a_cloud_is_just_someone_elses_computer}\n`.

 There should be a `chr(0)` at the end of the string, so strcmp knows when to stop comparing.

 Strcmp will see:
 `notflag{a_cloud_is_just_someone_elses_computer}\n<null byte>\n`, and will only compare up to and including `notflag{a_cloud_is_just_someone_elses_computer}\n`.

-So, the loop will terminate, and the program will try to return to RBP, which is now a ROP chain, spawning a shell.
+So, the loop will terminate, and the program will load the saved RIP into RIP, which is now a ROP chain.
+It follows the execution, and spawns a shell.

 ```python
 from pwn import *